Preadditive category: Kernels and cokernels

-equaliser of f and the zero morphism from A to B, while the cokernel of f is the coequaliser of f and this zero morphism.
-Unlike with products and coproducts, the kernel and cokernel of f are generally not equal in a preadditive category.
+equaliser of $f$ and the zero morphism from $A$ to $B$, while the cokernel of $f$ is the coequaliser of $f$ and this zero morphism.
+Unlike with products and coproducts, the kernel and cokernel of $f$ are generally not equal in a preadditive category.

-When specializing to the preadditive categories of abelian groups or modules over a ring, this notion of kernel coincides with the ordinary notion of a kernel of a homomorphism, if one identifies the ordinary kernel K of f: A → B with its embedding K → A. However, in a general preadditive category there may exist morphisms without kernels and/or cokernels.
+When specializing to the preadditive categories of abelian groups or modules over a ring, this notion of kernel coincides with the ordinary notion of a kernel of a homomorphism, if one identifies the ordinary kernel $K$ of $f:A\to B$ with its embedding $K\to A$.
+However, in a general preadditive category there may exist morphisms without kernels and/or cokernels.

 There is a convenient relationship between the kernel and cokernel and the abelian group structure on the hom-sets.
-Given parallel morphisms f and g, the equaliser of f and g is just the kernel of g − f, if either exists, and the analogous fact is true for coequalisers.
+Given parallel morphisms $f$ and $g$, the equaliser of $f$ and $g$ is just the kernel of $g-f$, if either exists, and the analogous fact is true for coequalisers.
 The alternative term "difference kernel" for binary equalisers derives from this fact.

 A preadditive category in which all biproducts, kernels, and cokernels exist is called pre-abelian.
 Further facts about kernels and cokernels in preadditive categories that are mainly useful in the context of pre-abelian categories may be found under that subject.